 - U.S. Bank

 Companies like Barclays, Capital One, Discover, and Wells Fargo are known to more frequently use soft inquiries.

 Keep in mind that it could still be worth asking for an increase even if the company does a hard credit pull; getting a higher credit limit can help to improve your credit score by lowering your credit utilization ratio.
 This can counteract the temporary negative effect of the hard inquiry.

 Improving Your Odds of a Credit Limit Increase

-You can improve your odds of a credit limit increase by avoiding late payments, paying down your highest credit balances, disputing any errors on your credit report, and keeping track of your total credit utilization.
-See our related article that details how creditors determine your credit limit; the same guidelines apply to all credit cards — not just Victoria’s Secret credit cards.
+You can improve your odds of a credit limit increase by making payments on time, paying down your highest credit balances, disputing any errors on your credit report, and keeping track of your total credit utilization.

 See our related research about the Victoria’s Secret credit limit increase policy for more information on how creditors determine your credit limit; the same guidelines generally apply to all credit cards.